-Whether you’re buying for the new season, or have treated yourself to a new pair of boots, it means having to break in a new pair of football boots can literally be a pain.
+Whether you’re buying for the new season, or have treated yourself to a new pair of boots, it means having to break in a new pair of football boots and that can literally be a pain.

-This top 10 guide, will help you and your football boots perform better, sooner, and help reduce susceptibility to injury.
+This guide will help you and your football boots perform better, sooner, and help reduce susceptibility to injury.

 New football boots can mean sore feet, that is until the new football boots and your feet get used to each other.
 Even if you are dusting off last year’s equipment, your feet and football boots may need to readjust to each other again, so there will be another breaking in period.

 Fortunately, many modern football boot materials are now softer than they used to be, reducing the time needed for you to ‘break in’ your new football boots.
 Even so, it’s highly recommended that you follow this guide as injuries can happen and who wants to be sidelined due to a new pair of footy boots?